A quick and informative guide to the most common signs of balding at 20, what to watch for, and when to consider medical support.

 It's important to monitor this sign closely, as early intervention can help slow down the balding process.

-When hair strands become finer and weaker, it’s often one of the signs of balding at 20.
 This process, known as hair miniaturization, happens when individual hair strands start to thin out, making them less robust and more prone to breakage.6

 This change in texture can make your hair feel less voluminous and weaker overall.